leftthomas/FastSCNN/README.md

 ```

 ## Results
-There are some difference between this implementation and official implementation:
+The experiment is conducted on one NVIDIA Tesla V100 (32G) GPU, and there are some difference between this
+implementation and official implementation:
 1. The scales of `Multi-Scale Training` are `(0.5, 0.75, 1.0, 1.25, 1.5, 1.75, 2.0)`;
 2. No `color channels noise and brightness` used;
 3. No `auxiliary losses` at the end of `learning to downsample` and the `global feature extraction modules` used.